att/netarbiter/README.md

 # Overview
-NetArbiter is a framwork that enables you to stitch multiple OpenStack clusters and emulate the network delay and bandwidth.
+NetArbiter enables you to stitch multiple OpenStack clusters and emulate the network delay and bandwidth.

 For details, see <https://github.com/att/netarbiter/blob/master/netarbiter.pdf>.